 In deregulated markets, you are no longer limited to what the utility company offers you.
 You will find a variety of options, some of which can save you money.
 The most common energy plans for energy customers are fixed-rate and variable-rate plans.

 Fixed-Rate Energy Plans

 Variable Rate Energy Plans

-Variable rate plans are generally offered by utility companies, and sometimes energy suppliers.
-For example, Constellation only offers variable rate plans in Texas at this time.
-These variable rate plans can be a gamble — energy rates can fluctuate based on things like weather, demand and changes in the energy market.
+Variable-rate plans are usually offered by utility companies, and sometimes energy suppliers.
+For example, Constellation currently only offers variable-rate plans to residential customers in Texas.
+Under variable-rate plans, energy rates fluctuate with the weather, demand spikes, and changes in the energy market.
 Learn more about how the energy markets affect pricing.

 3. Compare Prices

-Once you’ve found an energy company that services your area, review the rates they offer.
-To view Constellation’s energy rates, enter your zip code, and promo code if you have one, and see what fixed-rate energy plans you can sign up for:
+Identify the energy companies that serve your area and then explore the plans, programs and rates they offer.
+To view Constellation’s energy rates, enter your zip code, and promo code if you have one, and see which fixed-rate energy plans work for you:

 Provide your zip code and/or promo code to compare rates in your area